 P got an early Christmas present from mom and dad this week.
 A new bicycle.
 Gone are the days of the trike or balance bike.
 He is breezing down the street on his new bike with training wheels.
 This new change in our family has helped me realize that not everyone progresses the same way when learning.
+I remember the day when we saw he wanted to do more and we thought, ‘why not try a trike‘ and now look at him, kids will always go their own ways when they feel ready.

 When P would ride his trike, he could pedal well and get some speed.
 However, the balance bike was not computing in his brain.
 The idea to use his feet like pedals and propel himself forward didn’t register.
 He was basically sitting on the seat and walking it.
 Rob and I tried a variety of different ways to encourage him on the balance bike.
 A couple of weeks ago we were both frustrated that he wasn’t getting it.
 Rather than us be frustrated that he doesn’t get one concept, Rob and I decided to play to P’s strengths.
 We chatted and concluded that maybe a bigger bike with pedals is what he really needs to learn on instead of a balance bike.